scientisst/scientisst-NButils/README.md

 ```

 ### 5. Opening a Pull Request
-> _GitHub makes this part incredibly easy.
-Once you push a new branch up to your repository, GitHub will prompt you to create a pull request (I’m assuming you’re using your browser and not the GitHub native apps)._
+Once you have finished your changes, press `Contribute` on your Notebooks fork page (using the GitHub browser).

 This will open a revision "issue" with the maintainers of the repository (us), where we'll discuss and approve the changes.